semanticarts/gist/docs/Contributing.md

 ### Assigning Reviewers

 - Assign reviewer(s) based on the impact of the issue (major, minor, patch).
-The impact level should be labelled on the issue; if not, refer to the forthcoming Change and Release Management document and [Semantic Versioning](https://semver.org/).
+The impact level should be labelled on the issue; if not, refer to the [Change and Release Management documentation](ChangeAndReleaseManagement.md) for guidance.
   - Major: three reviewers
   - Minor: two reviewers
   - Patch: one reviewer
 - You should assign exactly this number, or at most one more.
 Assigning too many reviewers can cause confusion.
 - Reviewers must be internal to Semantic Arts.
 - Many issues are general enough to be reviewed by any ontologist; some may require specific expertise.
-Use your judgement.
+Use your judgment.
 This might be the time to use the "at most one more" prerogative.

 ### Review Process